Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

             irm: address(irm),
             lltv: 8e17
         });
-        morpho.createMarket(params);
+        morpho.createMarket(marketParams);
     }
 ```

-It's important to note that this setup allows us to only test one market with the configurations we've added above, whereas if we want to truly be sure that we're testing all posibilities we could use what we've termed as _dynamic deployment_ to allow the fuzzer to deploy multiple markets with different configurations.
+It's important to note that this setup only allows us to test one market with the configurations we've added above, whereas if we want to truly be sure that we're testing all possibilities, we could use what we've termed as _dynamic deployment_ to allow the fuzzer to deploy multiple markets with different configurations (we'll cover this in a later section).

 We can then make a further simplifying assumption that will work as a form of clamping to allow us to get to coverage faster by storing the `marketParams` variable as a storage variable: